Webnode: Website Builder Review 2022

 17 different section types

-In Webnode's editor, your website is primarily divided into sections, the selection menu for which is reached by clicking on the plus sign that appears between columns.
-Through this, you can add text, images, columns, contact forms, and all sorts of other content.
-Clicking on this plus symbol also provides the option to insert content into the super-ordinate section.
+Your Webnode website is primarily composed of sections, the selection menu for which is reached by clicking on the plus sign that appears between columns.
+Using this, you can add text, images, columns, contact forms, and other content.
+Clicking on this plus symbol also provides the option to insert content into the superordinate section.

 So far as the comprehensiveness and variety of content are concerned, other site builders offer more, with Webnode providing little beyond the basics.

-As of the time of testing, 17 different types of section are available.
+As of the time of testing, 17 different sections were available.

 Lacking full drag and drop functionality

-Content can be moved around like puzzle pieces, interlocking with one another.
-When repositioning an element, Webnode's editor will automatically align other content to it.
-As such, your drag and drop freedom is somewhat more limited than in other editors, like Wix's, however, at the same time, elements are guaranteed to be symmetric and aligned with one another.
-You can also easily undo any unwanted changes by clicking on the arrow in the upper menu.
+Content is moved like puzzle pieces, interlocking with one another.
+When repositioning an element, Webnode's editor automatically aligns other content to it.
+As such, your drag and drop freedom is somewhat more limited than in other editors, like Wix's.
+At the same time, this guarantees that elements are symmetric and aligned with one another.
+You can easily undo any unwanted changes by clicking on the arrow icon in the upper menu.

 Similar to the editor, the settings menu is also sleek and uncluttered.
 In addition to providing an overview of your account, including your bandwidth and storage capacity, you can connect your Google Analytics account, or tinker with other settings.